vivekn/redis-simple-cache/README.md

             return fib(n-1) + fib(n-2)

 `limit` is the maximum number of keys, `expire` is the expire time in seconds.
-It is always recommended to specify a expire time, since by default redis-server will only remove keys with an expire time set.
+It is always recommended to specify a expire time, since by default redis-server will only remove keys with an expire time set in a event of full memory.
 But if you wish your keys to never expire, set `expire` to `None`.
 **Note that function arguments and result must be pickleable, since cache_it uses the pickle module.**

 It is also possible to use redis-simple-cache as a object-oriented cache: